-The Options button on the contact list opens a popover window where you can perform a number of actions as well as filter the displayed list of contacts.
+The Options button on the contact list opens a popover window where you can perform several actions and filter the displayed list of contacts.

 Note: If the Options button is blue, that indicates that filters have been applied to the displayed list of contacts.